djmgit/Migrator/README.md

 - If at any step you forget to provide a vital parameter, migrator itself will ask for it.
 So no issues even if you forget a parameter.
 No need to go back and search the kafka doc or lookup your history and copy that huge command.

+## Installing Migrator

+- Clone this repo on your machine (or remote server)
+- Change your working directory to this repository.
+- Execute : ```sudo python3 setup.py install```
+- Verify your installation using ```migrator --help```

+The machine where where you will install Migrator should have the kafka binaries installed on them.
+By default Migrator looks for kafka binaries under /opt/kafka/bin.
+If your binaries are located elsewhere, you can pass it to Migrator using the --kakfapath option.
+Dont worry even if you forget to pass the path, Migrator will automatically ask for it.